SENATE BILL NO. 114

-(b) a conviction for a violation of a statute or regulation similar to this section in another state or on a federally recognized indian reservation; or
+(b) a conviction for a violation of a statute similar to this section in another state; or

-(c) a forfeiture of bail or collateral deposited to secure the defendant's appearance in court in this state, or OR another state, or on a federally recognized indian reservation for a violation of a statute similar to this section, which forfeiture has not been vacated.
+(c) a forfeiture of bail or collateral deposited to secure the defendant's appearance in court in this state or or another state for a violation of a statute similar to this section, which forfeiture has not been vacated.

 (6)(7) Attempts by the accused person to contact or follow the stalked person after the accused person has been given actual notice that the stalked person does not want to be contacted or followed constitutes prima facie evidence that the accused person purposely or knowingly followed, harassed, threatened, or intimidated the stalked person."

 Section 3.
 Effective date.
 [This act] is effective on passage and approval.

 New language in a bill appears underlined, deleted material appears stricken.